State 4-H Fashion Revue

 - All outfits entered in SFR must be suitable for comfortably walking, sitting, and going up and down stairs because of the schedule and location of SFR and the fashion show.

-- Other categories offered in previous years will not be included at 2017 SFR.
-Only the 5 categories listed above are included for 2017 at the state event.
+- The 5 categories for 2018 SFR are Traditional, Upcycled, Consumer Science Purchased $40 limit, and two challenges to be determined.
+Only these 5 categories are included for 2018 at the state event.
 All entries in the state event must conform to the SFR category rules.